EdwardRoscu/bake-my-day/README.md

 ## Setup

 1. Clone the repository to your local machine.
-2. Navigate to the project root and run `npm install` to install the required dependencies.
+2. Navigate to both `client` and `server` directories and run `npm install` to install the required dependencies.

 ## Running the Application